Lasting Powers of Attorney

 You may not be able to check up on your appointed attorney yourself if you become incapable, so it may be a good idea to appoint more than one person to help prevent abuse of the responsibility.
 Choose people you can trust to act in your best interests.
 Consider how well they look after their own financial affairs and whether you can trust them to use your money to meet your needs.

-This can be avoided by having a Lasting Power of Attorney drafted and signed whilst you still have the mental capacity to do so.
+You can avoid having the Court of Protection imposing these decisions on you by signing a Lasting Power of Attorney whilst you still have the mental capacity to do so.